MicrosoftDocs/sql-docs/docs/machine-learning/package-management/install-additional-r-packages-on-sql-server.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This article describes how to use functions in the [**sqlmlutils**](https://github.com/Microsoft/sqlmlutils) package to install new R packages to an instance of SQL Server Machine Learning Services or SQL Server R Services.
+This article describes how to use functions in the [**sqlmlutils**](https://github.com/Microsoft/sqlmlutils) package to install new R packages to an instance of SQL Server Machine Learning Services.
 The packages you install can be used in R scripts running in-database using the [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) T-SQL statement.

 > [!NOTE]
-> The standard R `install.packages` command is not recommended for adding R packages on SQL Server.
+> The standard R `install.packages` command is not recommended for adding R packages on SQL Server 2019 and later.
 Instead, use **sqlmlutils** as described in this article.

 ## Prerequisites

 - Install [R](https://www.r-project.org) and [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/) on the client computer you use to connect to SQL Server.
 You can use any R IDE for running scripts, but this article assumes RStudio.

-- Install [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/what-is) or [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/sql-server-management-studio-ssms) (SSMS) on the client computer you use to connect to SQL Server.
-You can use other database management or query tools, but this article assumes Azure Data Studio or SSMS.
+- Install [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/what-is) on the client computer you use to connect to SQL Server.
+You can use other database management or query tools, but this article assumes Azure Data Studio.

 ### Other considerations